titans55/pizza-ordering-service/README.md

   1. Order pizzas
-     - Specify the desired flavors of pizza, the number of pizzas and their size. ii.
-An order contains the information regarding the customer.
+     - Specify the desired flavors of pizza, the number of pizzas and their size.
+     - An order contains the information regarding the customer.
      - Track the status of delivery.
      - Order the same flavor of pizza but with different sizes multiple times
   2. Update an order